WEX: Formal Specifications for Windows in Stream Processing: Introduction

-We introduce a way of defining windows based on Monadic Second Order (MSO) logic of one successor, which includes the linear order of arrival as a basic building block.
+\para{Window EXpressions} We introduce a novel method of defining windows called \textbf{WEX} based on the Monadic Second Order (MSO) logic of one successor.
+MSO includes the linear order of arrival as a basic building block.
 Apart from easily expressing practical queries, we get other advantages from concepts and constructs in formal language theory.
-The equivalence with regular expressions allows us to design a language for defining windows that is easier to understand for end users compared to logic based syntax \cite{RiseAndFallOfLTL}.
+The equivalence of MSO with regular expressions allows us to design another equivalent representation for defining windows that is arguably easier to understand for end users compared to logic-based syntax \cite{RiseAndFallOfLTL}.
+In particular, we give two equivalent definitions of WEX, one based on MSO and another based on regular expressions.
 The equivalence with automata allows us to design a procedure that automatically produces windows from a data stream according to specifications.

+\begin{example} Informally, WEX specifies windows with a logical formula $\phi(x_s, x_e)$ over two special free variables $x_s$ (start) and $x_e$ (end), such that the span $(a,b)$ of a word $w$ is a window if $w \models \phi(a, b)$.

+For instance, the sliding windows from \Cref{example:sliding-windows} can be \textit{captured} by the following formula in the theory of linear arithmetic: